-So what happens between the point that a tomato is picked in Xinjiang (usually during this month of August) and when you buy the plastic bottle?
-Check out these pictures that follow the production process from a local Xinjiang farm to your doorstep (some pictures thanks to Xinhua):
+So what happens between the point that a tomato is picked in Xinjiang (usually during the month of August) and when you buy the plastic bottle?

-They are transported to the nearest processing center.
+These trailers filled with tomatoes are transported to the nearest processing center here in Xinjiang, China.

 After being brought to the plant, the tomatoes are washed in the same trailer in which they were transported.

-The resulting tomato paste is literally shipped in these blue barrels.
+The resulting tomato paste is literally shipped in massive blue barrels around the world.